killercup/presentation-declarative-programming-in-rust/Readme.md

 # Parse JSON

+`{"a": 4}`

 ::: notes

 The next example is about parsing data.
-Here, from a string of JSON, into something we can use in out code.
+Here, from a string of JSON, into something we can use in our code.

 :::